-Lumber production and capacity in the U.S. South has grown significantly over the last several years, although 2020 production is expected to decline modestly due to the COVID-19 pandemic.
+Lumber production and capacity in the U.S. South has grown significantly over the last several years.

 Reflects mill capacity announced since 2017.
 New capacity reflected as of announced start date and adjusted based on FEA estimates.
-Source: Forest Economic Advisors
+Source: Forest Economic Advisors.